 Failure to abide by any of these provisions may result in immediate dismissal from camp at the parent/guardian’s expense.

 - What is the purpose of the mentoring program:

-- The mentoring program is similar to having a high-SES parent: that parent would know that it’s time to think about schools and make a college list, would help the student research the list using useful tools online, would remind the child to start the essay, make edits on the essay, and oversee its getting done, make sure the child has arranged for recommendations, etc.
+- The mentoring program is similar to having a high-SES parent: that parent would know that it’s time to think about schools and make a college list, would help the student research the list using useful tools online, would remind the student to start the essay, make edits on the essay, and oversee its getting done, make sure the child has arranged for recommendations, etc.

 - The mentoring program should be thought of as a stopgap against NO high-touch, one-on-one college access.
-The mentor is not a replacement for a trained college access person, as there is no way that a person who is not a trained college access person can provide that level of expertise.
+The mentor is not a replacement for a trained college access person, as there is no way that a person who is not a trained college access person can provide that level of expertise

 - Who are our mentors?